Waffle fabric

-Waffle fabric, also known as honeycomb fabric, has raised threads that form small rectangles.
-It can be made by either weaving or knitting.
+Waffle fabric, also known as honeycomb fabric, has a surface texture that looks like a waffle with raised threads that form small rectangles, hence the name.
 Waffle weave is a further exploitation of plain weave and twill weave which produces a three-dimensional effect.
 The combination of warp and weft floats creates the structure.
-It is woven partly on tabby areas surrounded by ridges of long floats.
+It is woven partly on tabby (plain) areas surrounded by ridges of long floats.
 The weave consists of warp and weft floats arranged around a plain weave center.
 The warp and weft threads are interlaced and floating in a way that creates small square ridges and hollows in the fabric in a regular pattern.

-The surface of the fabric has a texture that looks like a waffle, hence the name.